 Fai’s traffickers eluded the law for years — it was five years from the time she was recovered and released from her ordeal until she saw justice.
 But it was worth the wait.

 Growing up in a hill tribe village in Northern Thailand, Fai explains, “We didn’t have much, but we had some, and I was happy.”
 Her dad made charcoal and sold it while her mom was a day laborer when she could find work.
-Her family didn’t have much money, so paying school fees for the four kids in the family was a challenge.
+Paying school fees for the four kids in the family was a challenge.
 Fai went to school inconsistently, taking days off to help her parents at work.
 Eventually, she stopped going altogether and started working full time to make money to feed herself and have some to send her family.
 The money she sent home provided for her sister to stay in school.

 Fai tried selling clothes.
 She worked at a small market selling snacks and drinks.
 Eventually, when she was 15 years old, someone asked her to come serve drinks at a karaoke bar.
 They paid for her to get to the bar and set her up to live nearby — to her, it seemed like a great offer.
 She was totally unaware that the bar also sold sex services to customers.
 She didn’t know something like that existed.
 When she was told that she had to sell sex, she said she just immediately felt like she would fall down.
 “I didn’t have another option,” she says.
 “The karaoke bar owner had paid for everything and I needed to pay them back.”